1coderookie/BSB-LPB-LAN_EN/docs/chap15.md

 ---

-## 15.5 No connection to WiFi possible
+## 15.5 No Connection to WiFi Possible

 Please check whether the definement `#define WIFI` is active, i.e. the trailing slashes have been removed.
 An indication that the definement is not active are these error messages in the serial monitior right after booting:
 ```